zillding/js-playground/README.md

 ## Features

-+ Test short js code snippets.
++ Test short js code snippets with autocompletion.
 + Save script with browser storage. (`sessionStorage` in development mode and `localStorage` in production mode)
 + Support editor vim keybinding.
 + Load external js libraries with either default select or and cdn url.